Singing Green Bean Soup

 Dash white vinegar (to taste)

-Place bean in a large pot and cover with enough water to about 2-3 inches above the beans.
+Place beans in a large pot and cover with enough water to about 2-3 inches above the beans.
 Boil until beans are slightly softened, then add cubed potatoes.
 When potatoes are soft, add butter and turn heat to low.
 Add the arrowroot to 1/2 cup water and stir until dissolved.
 Add to soup.
 Add a small amount of soup to the Greek yogurt and stir to thin the yogurt before adding to the soup.
 Stir well.
 Add a dash of white vinegar to taste.
 Serve with salt and pepper.
 And get ready to start singing the song of Green Bean Soup!